deepjavalibrary/djl-serving/serving/docs/lmi/user_guides/vllm_user_guide.md

 The quantization techniques supported in vLLM 0.6.3.post1 are listed [here](https://docs.vllm.ai/en/v0.6.3.post1/quantization/supported_hardware.html).

-We highly recommend that regardless of which quantization technique you are using that you pre-quantize the model.
+We recommend that regardless of which quantization technique you are using that you pre-quantize the model.
-Runtime quantization adds additional overhead to the endpoint startup time, and depending on the quantization technique, this can be significant overhead.
+Runtime quantization adds additional overhead to the endpoint startup time.
+Depending on the quantization technique, this can be significant overhead.
+If you are using a pre-quantized model, you should not set any quantization specific configurations. vLLM will deduce the quantization from the model config, and apply optimizations at runtime.
+If you explicitly set the quantization configuration for a pre-quantized model, it limits the optimizations that vLLM can apply.

 ### Runtime Quantization